Best Date Night Restaurants in Williamsburg

 Duck Confit, Foie Gras Toast, Bouillabaisse

-What makes it special: French techniques with a modern twist, highlighting local ingredients.
+What Makes it Special: French techniques with a modern twist, highlighting local ingredients.

 Masti serves a focused menu of regional Indian dishes with polished plating, a tandoor-driven grill, and a room that works equally well for dates and small celebrations.
 Locals use it as the go-to Williamsburg option when they want sit-down Indian with cocktails instead of another takeout night.